What's your name?

 Quick Note

-If this is the first article you are seeing on our site I should mention one detail.
-Our approach to marketing is to ignore all visitors and laser-focus on one group.
+If this is the first article on our site I should mention one detail.
+Our approach to marketing is to ignore 84% of visitors and laser-focus on one group.
 We call these people Healthy Skeptics.

-The nine truths about online shoppers described below are designed to convert all visitors but are particularly effective on this group.
+The nine truths described below influence all visitors but are particularly effective on Healthy Skeptics.

 Ready?

 Marketing runs on claims.
-Claims like “removes 99% of allergens.”
+Claims like “removes 99% of air dust.”

 Trouble is, shoppers have seen so many, they accept them with a lump of salt, as they should.

-So the marketer needs to scan the sales pitch, sniff out anything that sounds too good to be true, and add extra explanation around it so it addresses the skepticism the reader may be feeling.
+So the marketer needs to scan the sales pitch, sniff out anything that sounds too good to be true, and add an extra explanation to address the reader’s skepticism.

-And this doesn’t just apply to only headline claims.
+And this doesn’t just apply to headline claims.

-Here’s how to think about it: look at your sales pitch as a chain of connecting blocks of trust.
+Your sales pitch is like a chain of connecting blocks of trust.

-To close the sale you need to create a long chain.
-When the shopper encounters a casual but unbelievable statement it creates a gap in the trust chain.
+When the shopper encounters an unbelievable statement it creates a gap in the trust chain.
 That gap is a conversion killer.

 Was this section about 'too good to be true' clear? /

-We are living in a highly specialized world where shoppers are looking to buy from uber experts.
+We live in a highly specialized world and shoppers want to buy from experts.

 It helps to think of our relationship with doctors.
 When I visit mine I pay close attention to everything the doctor says.
-You may not be selling a medical product but this is the feeling we want to evoke in readers.
+And while I have the final say there is no confusing who the expert is in that situation.

 Since you're liking this 9 truths about online shoppers article you're gonna love the conversion ideas I share in my weekly newsletter.
 Signup below.
 If it isn't as good as I'm making it sound unsubscribe with one click.